 Freezing String Beans – Quick, Easy, and Saves Money

 You can see that you can freeze raw green beans very quickly.
 Freezing is a beautiful way to preserve food from the summer to enjoy in the cold months of winter and spring.
-And frozen vegetables grown or purchased at the height of their season tend to be more flavourful and cheaper than buying during the off-season.
+Frozen vegetables grown or purchased at the height of their season tend to be more flavourful and cheaper than those bought during the off-season.

 Making the best use of your freezer is a great way to save money and for healthy living.